WTR-GITHUB/PYTHON_II_PART/Python-Advanced-‐--Lecture-05.-Functional-Programming-Intro:-Part-2.md

 ```

-# Reduce function
+## `Reduce function`

-reduce() applies a function to the items in an iterable two at a time, progressively combining them to produce a single result.
+`reduce()` applies a function to the items in an `iterable` two at a time, progressively combining them to produce a single result.

-To use reduce(), you need to import it from a module called functools.
+To use `reduce()`, you need to import it from a module called `functools`.
 This is possible in several ways, but the following is the most straightforward:

 ```python
 from functools import reduce
 ```

-## Calling reduce with two arugments:
+## `Calling reduce with two arugments`:

 ```python
 reduce(<f>, <iterable>)
 ```

 reduce(<f>, <iterable>) uses <f>, which must be a function that takes exactly two arguments, to progressively combine the elements in <iterable>.
-To start, reduce() invokes <f> on the first two elements of <iterable>.
+To start, `reduce()` invokes <f> on the first two elements of <iterable>.
 That result is then combined with the third element, then that result with the fourth, and so on until the list is exhausted.
-Then reduce() returns the final result.
+Then `reduce()` returns the final result.

-let's start with some simple examples:
+Let's start with some simple examples:

 ```python